Cryogenics VS Mechanical Freezing Systems

 Most of the data never analyzed!

-Dehydration or shrinkage is a very elusive criteria.
+Dehydration or shrinkage is a very elusive criterion.
 It is most difficult to define and even more difficult to identify.
-Most of the data that had been published over the years has never analyzed cryogenic and mechanical systems of comparable design or quality.
+Most of the data that has been published over the years has never analyzed cryogenic and mechanical systems of comparable design or quality.

 Shrink or dehydration is difficult to measure.
 Shrink increases or decreases in accordance with the following: